 It will show you some tips for how you can take the ideas you’ve sketched out in your Editorial Calendar and on your Trello Boards (you do remember those concepts, right?), and make likable content out of them.

 A friend of mine is an MBA in Boston and also a teaching assistant.
-He displayed a nice image on Facebook a couple of days ago with a high-profile marketer who’s powerpoint said:
+He displayed a nice image on Facebook with a high-profile marketer who’s Powerpoint said:

 “Goodbye B2C and B2B.
 Welcome H2H”.
 Now, with H2H he was referring to “Human to Human”.
 Why’s this something to care about?

 The problem is that we’ve all been so used to being concerned about our own technology, our own websites, our own marketing efforts, that we stopped thinking there for a moment about THEM.
 The people we’re supposed to serve.